r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 wget -np -nd -r -l1 -A 'R-devel-*.diff' https://www.r-project.org/nosvn/winutf8/ucrt3
 ```

+And a similar trick can be used to obtain other files that always exist once
+and have changing version names.

 Set environment variables as follows (update MiKTeX installation directory
-if needed, this one is "non-standard" from an automated installation
+in the commands below if needed, this one is "non-standard" from an
-described later below):
+automated installation described later below):

 ```
 export PATH=/c/rtools42/x86_64-w64-mingw32.static.posix/bin:/c/rtools42/usr/bin:$PATH